-- monitoring and ensuring implementation of actions arising from the National Council of Rural Advisers (NCRA) and other rural development research
+- Monitor and ensure implementation of actions arising from the National Council of Rural Advisers (NCRA) and other rural development research

-- establishing reporting mechanisms that build an understanding of the contribution of the rural economy to achieving the purpose and outcomes in the National Performance Framework
+- Establish reporting mechanisms that build an understanding of the contribution of the rural economy to achieving the purpose and outcomes in the National Performance Framework

 The group is chaired by Carol Tannahill, Scottish Government Chief Social Policy Adviser, with additional members drawn from a variety of backgrounds.

 The group initially consists of the Scottish Government Chief Economist, plus six Scottish Government Directors from cross-cutting policy areas, whose roles are key in relation to issues raised by the National Council of Rural Advisers (NCRA):